10 Underrated East Coast Getaways

 Beaufort, North Carolina

 Part of North Carolina’s Inner Banks, Beaufort—not to be confused with SC’s city of the same name—is as endearing as small towns come.
 Just a short ferry ride away from the wild horses of Shackleford Banks and the lighthouse-marked coast of Cape Lookout National Seashore, there’s so much to do in the area, but what’s in town is worth seeing first.
 Saturday mornings are best spent at the Olde Beaufort Farmers’ Market.
 Neighbors, little kids, and plenty of puppies convene outside the Carteret County Historic Courthouse to shop seasonal produce, locally-grown flowers, and original artworks.
 Snack all you want there, but if you leave jonesing for an innovative Crystal Coast meal, you’ll find it at Aqua.
-Known for flavorful, regionally-inspired tapas and an extensive wine menu (catch $10 tastings two Tuesdays a month), the spot feels “big city” thanks to options like sesame-seared tuna bento boxes and crab and pineapple Napoleon.
+Known for flavorful, regionally-inspired tapas and an extensive wine menu, the spot feels “big city” thanks to options like sesame-seared tuna bento boxes and crab and pineapple Napoleon.

 RELATED: America’s Coolest Southern Towns